What is a panic attack?

 Sudden onset of physiological arousal.

-Physiological arousal refers to increased heart rate, reduced digestive activity, and increased blood pressure because of activation of the sympathetic nervous system.
+Physiological arousal refers to increased heart rate, reduced digestive activity, and increased blood pressure because of the activation of the sympathetic nervous system.

 Hypervigilance results in close attention to bodily sensations, which may increase the sensation.
-This monitoring of sensations is important in the fear-avoidance model, as the increased monitoring and increase in sensation may cause avoidant behaviours in the person.
+This monitoring of sensations is vital in the fear-avoidance model, as the increased monitoring and increase in sensation may cause avoidant behaviours in the person.
 Avoidance is one behaviour that keeps the cycle of panic alive.

 The belief that a catastrophe will occur.